seppzzz/HtmlEditor-Save-Scroll-Position/README.md

 ## Requirements

-SilverStripe 4 or 5 (tested with 4.13)
+SilverStripe 5 (tested with 5.2)
-PHP 7.2 or higher
+PHP 8.2 or higher

+For Silverstripe 4.x use the main-branch.

 ## Installation